sergioclemente/WorkoutPlanner/README.md

 -- navigator.registerProtocolHandler("web+wp", "http://<url>/?wh=%s", "Workout Planner handler");

 # Bugs/Feature requests
+- Add 4x25 sprint on the bike swim sets
+- Add specific cadence work on warmup
+- Add more drills on the swim
+- 1min30sec not being parsed properly. e.g. (1min30sec, 105)
+- Remove TSS or TSS(R)
+- Couple of TODO's in the test.ts (They are bugs)

 - Implement cadence intervals #c()
-- Test pretty printing (Not very good at repeat or complex intervlas?)
-- 1min30sec not being parsed properly. e.g. (1min30sec, 105)
 - Can we add a "hint" for * intervals so that it computes IF better?

 Server